Why Chinese players are so good at table tennis? Are there any secrets to that?

 They can lose, for sometimes, at the smaller event, like Pro Tour, Platinum ITTF.
-But in the very important event, they has a very high winning percentage.
+But in the very important event, they have a very high winning percentage.

 That is due to the “closed-training”.

-Before the important event, China Team always have the “closed training”, normally 2 months before the event.
+Before the important event, China Team always has the “closed training”, normally 2 months before the event.

 No foreign players, no newspaper, no journalist, no reporter are allowed to enter and filmed the training event.

 They are allowed only to film at the beginning and the end of each closed-training.
 At the end of the closed training, the head coach (Liu Guoliang) will resume, and decide the main team.
 Everything can be changed during the closed-training.
 Even Ma Long can be excluded if his performance is not as good as expected during this period.